tonikelope/megacrypter/README.md

 </VirtualHost>
 ```

-Step 5: ask developers of your favourite download manager to recognize your new megacrypter links (or give it a try to MCDownloader that supports any MC clon)
+Step 5: ask developers of your favourite download manager to recognize your new megacrypter links (or give it a try to [Megabasterd](https://github.com/tonikelope/megabasterd) that supports any MC clon)

 You're alone from here.
 Good luck!